needle-mirror/com.unity.netcode/Documentation~/ghost-spawning.md

 When the client receives a new ghost, the ghost is first "classified" by a set of **classification systems** to determine its **spawning type**.
 Once the `spawn type` has been set, the [GhostSpawnSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostSpawnSystem.html) will take care of instantiating the new entity.

-### Different type of spawning
+## Different type of spawning
 Spawning is split into three main types as follows:
 * __Delayed or interpolated spawning__: Because the client interpolates snapshot data, non predicted ghosts cannot be immediately spawned.
 Otherwise, the object would appear and then not get any more updates until we receive new data from server and we can start interpolating it.
 <br/>This spawn delay is governed by the `Interpolation Delay`.
 The interpolated ghosts spawn when the `Interpolated Tick` is greater or equals their spawn tick.
 See [time synchronization](time-synchronization.md) for more information about interpolation delay and interpolation tick.
 * __Predicted spawning for the client predicted player object__: The object is predicted so the input handling applies immediately.
 Therefore, it doesn't need to be delay spawned.
 When the snapshot data for this object arrives, the update system applies the data directly to the object and then plays back the local inputs which have happened since that time, and corrects mistakes in the prediction.
 * __Predicted spawning for player spawned objects__: This usually applies to objects that the player spawns, like in-game bullets or rockets that the player fires.

->![NOTE] Ghost entities can be spawned only if the ghost prefabs are loaded/present in the world.
+>[!NOTE] Ghost entities can be spawned only if the ghost prefabs are loaded/present in the world.
 Server and client should agree upon the prefabs they have and the server will only report to the client
 > ghosts for which the client has the prefab.

 ### Implement Predicted Spawning for player spawned objects